-In their second competition this year, the CM Associated Builders and Contractors Team placed second overall, second in estimating and third in project management/scheduling at the ABC Construction Management Competition in Long Beach, California, from March 18-22.
+In their second competition this year, the CM Associated Builders and Contractors Team placed second overall, second in estimating and third in project management/scheduling at the ABC Construction Management Competition in Long Beach, California, held March 18-22.

-The competition consisted of 16 teams made up of four undergraduate students from colleges and universities across the nation.
+The competition consisted of 16 teams, each made up of four undergraduate students from colleges and universities across the nation.
 Each team was given the project of focusing on the modernization of the Will Rogers Middle School Campus, including upgrades and improvements to buildings on the campus and exterior sites.
 The project contained abatement, demolition, roofing, finishes, specialties, related MEPF and building systems, earthwork, site utilities, hardscape and exterior improvements.
 In addition, the campus had to remain open and accessible during construction, so coordination with the end user and the public was part of this project’s scope.

 The Department of Construction Management is part of CSU’s College of Health and Human Sciences.